He Is We: 2012–2017: Lineup changes, She Is We, and other releases

-In August 2015, Taylor announced she was launching "a He Is We 2.0" with Adamm Mitchell entitled She Is We.
+In August 2015, Taylor announced she was launching "a He Is We 2.0" with Adam Mitchell entitled She Is We.
 On October 22, 2015, She Is We released their first single "Boomerang" and announced that their debut album War would be available for pre-order on October 23, 2015.
 It was released by Vanguard Records on March 18, 2016.
 War was made available to stream prior to release on Billboard's website on March 11, 2016.

 In August 2016, Taylor announced that she had reunited with bandmate Trevor Kelly and that they were writing new songs.
 In September 2016, Taylor and Kelly announced that they would be touring together.

-In August 2017, touring members McBride, Mitchell and Chamberlain left the band and in September 2017, touring guitarist Macy Santa Maria accused Taylor of sexually assaulting her.
+In August 2017, touring members McBride, Mitchell, and Chamberlain left the band and in September 2017, touring guitarist Macy Santa Maria accused Taylor of sexually assaulting her.
 Taylor responded with her own statement, denying that a sexual assault had occurred and alleging that Santa Maria's statement mischaracterized her actions and the nature of sexual assault.
 Following Santa Maria's allegations, He Is We were removed as support for Secondhand Serenade's fall 2017 tour.
 On June 4, 2019, Rachel Taylor was found not guilty of sexual assault following a one-day trial in Jamestown, North Dakota.
-Taylor was found guilty of a separate disorderly conduct misdemeanor charge, which carries up to a $1,500 fine and potentially 30 days in jail.